vintagefilmography/Hawkey-HDR/README.md

 If tiff file transfer, is unreliable (occasional dropped frames), switch to jpeg.
 The difference is not perceptible not even on a large screen.The jpg files can be converted to a combined HDR tiff file, if needed, with Enfuse.

-Can use basic script batch file to process 2 exposure HDR files in separate folders using Enfuse v4.2. http://enblend.sourceforge.net/index.htm
+Can use basic script batch file to process 2 exposure HDR files in separate folders using Enfuse v4.2.
+Note: Work in progress to add 3 exposure mode to the batch file. http://enblend.sourceforge.net/index.htm

 For single dir HDR use EnfuseGUI v2.1.3, this gui uses Enfuse v4.0 and makes the process very simple.